moliver28/research-handbook/content/handbook/marketing/developer-relations/contributor-success/community-contributors-workflows.md

 ## Bounties

-Issue bounties allow users to offer rewards for community issues.
-The terms of these bounties need to be discussed by all parties involved and are outside the remit of GitLab.
-GitLab will not take responsibility for any redemption or disagreements involving bounties.
+Issue bounties allow users to offer rewards for issues.
+Bounty terms are between the bounter/offererer and the bountee/recipient(s) and outside the remit of GitLab.
+GitLab does not take responsibility for redemption or disagreements involving bounties.

 ### Adding bounties to issues